 Lakes Entrance is a water-lovers playground, with the country’s largest network of inland waterways.
 It sits on the edge of 90 Mile Beach and is named for the scenic jewel of the Gippsland Lakes meeting the wild Southern Ocean.

 Offroad opportunities: Gippsland is an off-roader’s paradise with plenty of tracks to choose from.
 Check out the Tambo Crossing to Lakes Entrance route.
 Recommended for beginners to moderately experienced 4×4 drivers, it offers some steep hills and river crossings for a challenge, and some great swimming opportunities along the way.
+If you enjoy relaxing on the river, check out our Pontoon Boats here.

 Like any good adventure, eventually the time comes to start the trek back home.
 Luckily the stretch of coastline is no less stunning than what came before, so you’ll be enjoying the scenic route right to the city.